 Impact on the Ecosystem

 Massachusetts recognizes there has been a lack of development in novel solutions to treat conditions that solely or disproportionately affect women or have a different presentation between genders.
 This impacts not only patients, but also employers and the healthcare system.
 The consequences are profound, with women more likely to have adverse drug reactions than men, and the lack of effective therapies results in reduced quality of life.
-Mass Life aims to support and incentivize translational project teams who are developing novel solutions in this area of need.
+The Massachusetts Life Sciences Center aims to support and incentivize translational project teams who are developing novel solutions in this area of need.

 Connect with us to Learn More